New Kitten and Cat Guidelines/Contract

 Altering (neuter/spay).
 If this kitten/cat is considered to be "pet" quality, it is sold with your agreement to alter (neuter/spay).
 I generally recommend neutering when the male kitten/cat is somewhat older (by 8-12 months) because the bones of the head grow primarily under the influence of testosterone and the long-bones in the legs grown under influence of adrenal-estrogens.
 Neutering early may result in a smallish/narrow head relative to the size of the body.
 This is a "cosmetic" issue not a health issue.
 This is not a concern with female kittens.
 Discuss timing for altering with your vet.

 Please do not let the kitten/cat out of the house.
 Cats do not "need" to go outside.
 They are nosey and like to explore, however they are not equipped to deal with predators, including cars and trucks, large dogs and cat-unfriendly people!
 Your home is as much territory as they need.
-The kitten/cat will have rabies immunization, but New Jersey is a rabies-endemic area and the vaccine does not protect them against a violent attack.
+The kitten/cat will have rabies immunization if picked up after 16 weeks, but the vaccine does not protect them against a violent attack.

 Problems: Call me!
 I have hundreds of cat-years experience and will make suggestions or try to help any way I can.
 If I'm not home, one of my cat assistants (Kelly) may be able to help or know where to contact me.